ThoseMeddlingKids/Landscrape/README.md

 From there you can use the navigation bar and go to `Namespaces` then `Namespace List` click on the bottom-most `server` to see all of our classes, functions, variables, etc.

-We used doxygen to generate our documentation.
+We used Doxygen to generate our documentation.